originalcindy/wax_wisdom/README.md

 Filtering workshops by date, location, or availability.
 Admin Dashboard Enhancements

-Admin view to manage bookings and reviews.
+Role based login Admin view to manage bookings and reviews.
 Charts or stats to track booking trends.
 Could Have (Desirable but not necessary)
 These features can be deferred to later phases of the project.